When it comes to fake friends, we have all had them and we have all been one.

 - Your relationship with them is all about conditions.
 Everything is always on their terms.

 - Fake friends stick around because of how powerful you lowering your standards (and continuing to give them pass after pass) makes them feel.
-A fake friend’s sense of superiority depends on your inferiority.
+A fake friend’s sense of superiority depends on you feeling inferior.

-- Your failures make them feel superior and your successes make them feel inferior (unless they’ve already been-there-done-that or they feel that what you’ve accomplished is not a threat).
+- Your failures make them feel better about themselves and your successes hold a mirror up to them that they hate the reflection of (unless they’ve already been-there-done-that or they feel that what you’ve accomplished is not a threat).

 - Many fake friends are compulsive and/or pathological liars.